jcgr11/GBM-Simulations/README.md

 Stock prices are considered to be a stochastic process because they are subject to random fluctuations that are influenced by large number of uncontrollable factors (i.e. economic new, company performance, and investor sentiment).

 As with any quantitative model used for informing investment decisions there are limitations.
 Of note, Geometric Brownian Motion Model has to following limiting assumptions:
-* Volatility of the price process is constant over time.
+* Volatility (Diffusion) of the price process is constant over time.
-* Lack of mean reversion.
+* Lack of mean (Drift) reversion.
 The GBM model assumes that asset prices follow a random walk, which means that they move randomly in the absence of any other information.
 * Normality assumption.
 Which is in conflict with decades of empirical evidence that suggests asset returns often exhibit non-normal distributions, such as fat tails or skewness.
 * Lack of jumps.
 Assuming that prices change continuously over time with no sudden jumps or shocks caused by stock market crashes, flash crashes, or news-driven price spikes